 That happy day was September 4th, 2013.

 JetGirl now reports that she’s back in the pool, swimming faster than she has been able to swim for the past four years.
 She was able to run a 10k race on Thanksgiving weekend, and even hike in Yosemite trails where she’d been previously unable to get to 1,000 feet without massive chest pain.
-Two weeks ago, she completed a half-marathon!
+And two weeks ago, she completed a half-marathon.
 She adds: